yashwantherukulla/Mistral-API/README.md

-# Mistral API Docker Setup
+# Local Host Mistral-7B API with Docker

 This project sets up a Docker container to run a FastAPI application that uses the Mistral AI model for text generation.
 The application is designed to handle conversational queries and maintain a chat history.